gfassero/HIERO/formatting.md

 An inverted question mark (¿) precedes words that usually introduce a question.
 The question may begin with this word, but does not always.
 Not all questions are marked, as Hebrew does not have a question mark.
 ### Gentilic Nouns
 Proper nouns denoting the descendants of an individual or the inhabitants of a place are generally translated by appending the suffix “-ïte” to the name of the individual or place.
 The diaeresis is included to help the reader distinguish between the translated name and the suffix.
-### Undefined Words
-The logical “not” sign (¬) precedes a word (usually a proper noun) that has not been translated yet.

 ## Particles and suffixes
 ### Direct Object Marker